opentrustlabs/opentrust-identity/README.md

 }
 ```

-For the profile endpoint, is uses a method of `GET` and has one required query param: `email`.
+For the profile endpoint, it uses a method of `GET` and has one required query param: `email`.
 It returns
 a JSON object of

 ```JSON